Synoptic Discussion - August 2014

 - Observed: The August 2014 monthly temperature anomaly pattern is consistent with a positive PT in the Pacific Northwest and eastern CONUS, but not elsewhere.
 The upper-level circulation anomaly pattern is similar to that expected with a positive PT except it appears shifted into Canada in the west and over the Atlantic in the east.
 The monthly precipitation anomaly pattern agrees over Alaska but not the CONUS.

 - Description: The EP-NP teleconnection pattern relates SST and upper-level circulation patterns (geopotential height anomalies) over the eastern and northern Pacific to temperature, precipitation, and circulation anomalies downstream over North America.
 Its influence during the winter is not as strong as during the other three seasons.

-- Status: The SST pattern over the northeastern North Pacific during June 2014 saw a continuation of the warmer-than-normal SSTs there, but the magnitude of the warmth decreased.
-The monthly EP-NP index has been positive since October, pulling the 3-month running mean well into positive territory.
-The June value was negative, reflecting a weakening of the warm SST anomalies and pulling the 3-month running mean closer to zero.
+- Status: The SST pattern over the northeastern North Pacific during August 2014 saw a continuation of the warmer-than-normal SSTs there, with the magnitude of the warmth still increasing over part of the area but decreasing in other parts.
+The monthly EP-NP index was negative during August, but it has alternated between positive and negative in the last four months, pulling the 3-month running mean to near zero or slightly negative.